jbossdemocentral/bpms-generic-loan-demo/README.md

 2. Add products to installs directory.

 3. Run 'init.sh' or 'init.bat' file.
+When running init.bat, be sure to run the script as an Administrator

 4. Start JBoss BPMS Server by running 'standalone.sh' or 'standalone.bat' in the <path-to-project>/target/jboss-eap-6.1/bin directory.